janetnim/ciat-frontend/README.md

 - Sign up and log in

-- On a successful log in you should be redirected to the home page which has the file uploader.
+- On a successful log-in, you will be redirected to the home page which has the file uploader.
 Click on "Select files to upload" and select multiple test file.
 [Download the flower test data](https://huggingface.co/datasets/smutuvi/flower_test_data)

-- On "Submit" images with predictions should be displayed on the page
+- On "Submit", images with predictions should be displayed on the page